Gabriel2409/docker-tuto/Readme.md

 - different possibilities (OS, server, execution env)
 - `scratch` to build a minimal image which does not contain anything

+I can search the list of images here: https://hub.docker.com/search?type=image

 ### ENV

 - defines env var